f4exb/sdrangel/plugins/channelrx/demodchirpchat/readme.md

 Controls are the usual controls of spectrum displays with the following restrictions:

-  - The window type is non operating because the FFT analysis of the ChirpChat signal is always done with a Kaiser window
+  - The window type is non operating because the FFT window is chosen by (7)
   - The FFT size can be changed however it is set to 2<sup>SF</sup> where SF is the spread factor and thus displays correctly